xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > An early discussion of such flexibility can be found in Strachey
 > [19], who was probably the first to call it polymorphism.
 In fact he
-> qualified it as “parametric” polymorphism, in contrast to what he
+> qualified it as "parametric" polymorphism, in contrast to what he
-> called “adhoc” polymorphism.
+> called "adhoc" polymorphism.
 An example of the latter is the use of
-> “+” to denote both integer and real addition (in fact it may be
+> "+" to denote both integer and real addition (in fact it may be
 > further extended to denote complex addition, vector addition, etc.);
 > this use of an identifier at several distinct types is often now
-> called “overloading,” and we are not doncerned with it in this
+> called "overloading," and we are not doncerned with it in this
 > paper.

 从 Strachey 1967 年的论文 "fundamental concepts in programming languages"，